 Earning seven bucks an hour when you’re sixteen and living at home with mom and dad is one thing, but earning minimum wage when you’re an independent adult is entirely different.

 Having to pay rent, eat, get to work each day and have basic medical and other needs covered on $7.25 an hour is no easy task.
 But it can be done with some effort.

 Here are some suggestions for spending, saving and living while earning minimum wage.

 *We’ve amended this post as of July 27, 2017 to update national statistics and to include the final paragraph showing a suggested budget for a single person living on minimum wage.

 Keep Housing Costs Low

 - Find shared housing if you can.
 Rent an apartment with a friend.
 Rent a room from someone who owns a house.
-Find a family with a finished basement available for rent.
+Find a family with a finished basement or bedroom available for rent.

 - Look for a “work for rent” option.
 Look for an apartment where you can exchange landlord responsibilities for rent costs or a single family home or duplex where you can exchange or reduce rent costs for labor activities such as mowing the lawn, painting, etc.

 - Live in an inexpensive area of town.
 Try to find a safe but cost-effective housing area.

 Finding affordable housing on $1,000 a month won’t be easy, but it can be done if you’re willing to do some research and some negotiating with property owners/landlords.

 Consider Transportation Costs

 - Live close to work if possible so you can walk or bike to work

 - If walking or biking aren’t options, live close to public transportation